-The Activity Books developed and adapted by EAA's Education Experts, and reviewed by psychologists and child counselors.
+The Activity Books were thoroughly reviewed by EAA's Education Experts and Psychologists and Child Counselors.
 Furthermore, sample activities were piloted by our implementing partners in Lebanon in crisis settings through remote (hotlines) and in-person modes of delivery.

 Several iterations incorporated feedback from experts and facilitators alike to ensure practical applicability, clarity, and increased engagement amidst an active crisis.